 Repeatable read.

-With repeatable read, every row that is referred to is isolated, not just the rows that are retrieved.
-Appropriate locking is performed so that another transaction or application cannot insert or update a row that would be added to the list of rows referred to by this transaction.
+With repeatable read, every row that is referred to is isolated, including the rows that are not retrieved.
+Appropriate locking is performed so that another transaction or application cannot insert or update a row that would be added to the list of rows that are referred to by this transaction.